Kailexi/RUDN_sem1/README.md

 # GL to anyone reading this❤️

-Special thanks to Rostik for or @mosheadd for providing some code for labs - №5; №6
+Special thanks to Rostik or @mosheadd for providing some code for labs - №5; №6

 ## Author